-The Southworth Ferry leaves from the Fauntleroy terminal in Seattle and provides breathtaking views of Puget Sound and the Olympic Mountains.
-The ferry ride is only about 35 minutes, but it’s a great way to catch a glimpse of some of the most beautiful scenery.
-The Southworth Ferry is a great way to see some of the most beautiful scenery in the area.
-The ferry ride is only about 35 minutes from the Fauntleroy terminal in Seattle and provides breathtaking views of Puget Sound and the Olympic Mountains.
+The Southworth Ferry leaves from the Fauntleroy terminal in Seattle, providing breathtaking views of Puget Sound and the Olympic Mountains.
+The ferry ride is only about 35 minutes, but it’s a great way to catch a glimpse of some of the area’s most beautiful scenery.

-Snoqualmie Falls (Snoqualmie) Snoqualmie Falls is the largest waterfall in North America and the most popular one in the state of Washington.
-It is easy to see why: it’s tall, it’s surrounded by gorgeous scenery, and it’s a top attraction for adventure lovers.
-When you get off, you can walk along the wooded trails to Southworth State Park.
+Snoqualmie Falls (Snoqualmie) is the largest waterfall in North America and the most popular one in the state of Washington.
+It is easy to see why: it’s tall, surrounded by gorgeous scenery, and a top attraction for adventure lovers.
+You can walk along the wooded trails to Southworth State Park when you get off.

 Catch the Southworth Ferry to Fauntleroy

 The Southworth Ferry to Fauntleroy is a great way to catch a glimpse of Puget Sound.
-The ferry ride is short, but it gives you a chance to see some of the most beautiful scenery in the area.
+The ferry ride is short, but it allows you to see some of the most beautiful scenery in the area.
 The ferry leaves from the Southworth Dock and takes you to the Fauntleroy Dock.

 The history of the Southworth Ferry

-The Southworth Ferry has been in operation since the early 1800s, transporting people and goods between the Kitsap Peninsula and Seattle.
-The ferry is named after the Southworth family, who were some of the first settlers in the area.
+The Southworth Ferry has operated since the early 1800s, transporting people and goods between the Kitsap Peninsula and Seattle.
+The ferry is named after the Southworth family, some of the area’s first settlers.
 The ferry is primarily used by residents of the Kitsap Peninsula who work in Seattle, but it can also be a popular commuter route for people from Bremerton to Seattle.
-The Southworth Ferry operates from early April until early November, with service limited during the winter months.
+The Southworth Ferry operates from early April until early November, with service limited during winter.
 Service is suspended from 1 November through 15 March.

 Vashon Island’s Southworth Ferry

 Vashon Island’s Southworth Ferry is a 15-minute ride from downtown Seattle.
 The ferry provides service to Vashon Island and Southworth, Washington. – The West Seattle Water Taxi provides service between Pier 50-Safeco Field and the Seattle Center.
-From there, you can take the monorail to Pioneer Square or downtown. – Other ferries serve popular destinations, such as Alki (West Seattle) and Vashon Island (Southworth). + See also Washington state#Get around.
+From there, you can take the monorail to Pioneer Square or downtown. – Other ferries, such as Alki (West Seattle) and Vashon Island (Southworth), serve popular destinations. + See also Washington state#Get around.

 The wait for the Southworth Ferry

-The wait for the Southworth Ferry can be a long one, especially during the summer months.
-The ferry only runs every half hour, so you could be waiting a while if you miss it.
-But the wait is worth it, as the ferry ride across the Puget Sound is a beautiful one.
-The ferry leaves from the ferry terminal Seattle’s 51, which is a few minutes walk north of the West Seattle bridge.
+The wait for the Southworth Ferry can be long, especially during the summer months.
+The ferry only runs every half hour, so you could wait a while if you miss it.
+But the wait is worth it, as the ferry ride across Puget Sound is beautiful.
+The ferry leaves from the terminal Seattle’s 51, a few minutes walk north of the West Seattle bridge.
 You can also take the commuter bus 15 to the ferry terminal and save time.
-The trip is longer but still doable in a car if you are coming from Bremerton.
+The trip is longer but still doable in a car if you come from Bremerton.
 The Southworth ferry terminal is at the foot of Aurora Avenue on Vashon Island, across from the airport. – 24 Bonney Lake ferry terminal.

 Things You Should Keep In Your Mind: